 This plot shows the elevation of both the north and south arms of Great Salt Lake.
-See the current elevations in the gray box.
+See the current elevations in the gray box below.
 The default view begins in 2007, allowing you to track changes over time.

-Toggle lines on or off by clicking their respective symbols in the legend to the right of the plot.
-For a broader exploration of the dataset, hover over the plot and select 'autoscale' to reveal the full extent of the data.
-Additional options adjacent to the autoscale button offer further tools for data analysis, including the ability to download the current plot.
+Toggle lines by clicking their respective symbols in the legend.
+Hover over the plot and select 'autoscale' to reveal the full dataset.
+Use the toolbar adjacent to autoscale to download the current view.

 Below are data specific to the south arm of Great Salt Lake, presented by water year.
 A water year starts Oct.
 1 of each year, offering a more accurate representation of water resource management.
 The default plot shows the current water year with a line indicating the median value (1966-present).
 You can toggle other years on or off by clicking the corresponding year to the right of the plot.
 The shading on the plot indicates the lake's health for each elevation according to the GSL Comprehensive Management Plan.
 Additionally, you can enable shading for statistical confidence intervals (0-10th%, 10th-30th, 30-70th, 70th-90th and 90th-100th).